tgstation/tgstation/tools/tgstation-server-3/README.md

 ### Viewing Server Logs
 * Logs are stored in the Windows event viewer under `Windows Logs` -> `Application`.
 You'll need to filter this list for `TG Station Server`
 * You can also import the custom view `View TGS3 Logs.xml` in this folder to have them automatically filtered

+### Enabling upstream changelog generation
+* The repository will automatically create an ssh version of the initial origin remote and can optionally push generated changelogs to your git through it
+* The repository can only authenticate using ssh public key authentication
+* To enable this feature, simply create `public_key.txt` and `private_key.txt` in a folder called RepoKey in the server directory
+* The service will be able to read these files regardless of their permissions, so the responsibility is on you to set their ACL's so they can't be read by those that shouldn't

 ## CONTRIBUTING